Join for FREE

 Ravens have long been viewed as mysterious and shadowy, due to their black plumage, deep, varied voice suggestive of intelligent communication, and associations with death, notably carrion-eating habits after battles.

-In Viking mythology, two Ravens, Huginn ('thought') and Muninn ('memory'), were associated with the god Odin, flying all over the world gathering information to bring back to Odin, with whom they could converse intelligently.
-A Raven also featured on the Viking war banner.
+In Norse mythology, two Ravens, Huginn ('thought') and Muninn ('memory'), were associated with the god Odin, flying all over the world gathering information to bring back to Odin, with whom they could converse intelligently.
+A Raven also featured on Viking war banners.

 Raven is also one of the principle spirits in Native American Folklore.
 Though often portrayed as trickster, Raven is regarded by some tribes as the "Creator", the spirit who formed the earth.
 Ravens are often prominent figures on totem poles of Northwestern tribes.